zkmopro/mopro/docs/docs/adapters/halo2.md

 ## Samples

-Explore how the Halo2 adapter is implemented by checking out this sample project [Halo2 RSA Mopro on GitHub](https://github.com/ElusAegis/halo2-rsa-mopro) or the [test-e2e](https://github.com/zkmopro/mopro/tree/main/test-e2e) where we maintain (and test) each adapter.
+Explore how the Halo2 adapter is implemented by checking out this [Sample Mopro Halo2-Adapter Project](https://github.com/zkmopro/halo2-app) or the [test-e2e](https://github.com/zkmopro/mopro/tree/main/test-e2e) where we maintain (and test) each adapter.

 ## Setting Up the Rust Project